NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Using-hdf5-r/Subset-HDF5-hyperspectral/Subset-HDF5-hyperspectral.md

 left to the right.
 If we want to sample the bottom right quadrant of this image, we need to select rows 1 through 500 (bottom half), and columns 501 through 1000 (right half).
-Note that, as above, the `index=` argument in `h5read()` requires a `list` of three dimenstions for this example - in the order of bands, columns, rows.
+Note that, as above, the `index=` argument in `h5read()` requires a `list` of three dimensions for this example - in the order of bands, columns, rows.